byui-cse/cse251-course/week03/prove.md

 1. Download `mac-ffmpeg-4.3.1.7z` from the assignment folder in github.
 2. Place that it in the same folder as your other assignment files.
 3. Double click on the `7z` file to un-compress it.
 It will create a `ffmpeg` app.
 Make sure that this app is in the same folder as your assignment code.

-Note, I downloaded VLC Player in order to view the final.mp4 video file that is created.

 When you have everything in place and try running the `setup_files_dirs.py` program, MAC OS might the following warning message: